Krisdayanti

-Kris Dayanti (born 24 March 1975), often written mononymously as Krisdayanti (or shortened as KD), is an Indonesian politician, singer and actress.
+Kris Dayanti (born 24 March 1975), often written mononymously as Krisdayanti (Note: Her original name consists of two words, 'Kris Dayanti', but is often written as 'Krisdayanti'.
+Early in her career, she used the names 'Christ Dayanthy' (Biasa Saja, 1987) or 'Dayanthie' (OST Catatan Si Emon, 1991).) (or shortened as KD), is an Indonesian politician, singer and actress.
 She is the younger sister of Yuni Shara, another Indonesian singer.
 She is the daughter of Trenggono and Rachma Widadiningsih.
 At the age of 9, she sang a song for the movie Megaloman.
 Three years later, she released her first album, Biasa Saja, together with the soundtrack album for Catatan Si Emon.
 While still in high school, Krisdayanti participated in numerous singing and modeling competitions.
 In 1991, she became one of the finalists in the GADIS magazine's cover model search, called GADIS Sampul.

 With the help of Younky Soewarno and Chris Pattikawa, Krisdayanti participated in the 1992 Asia Bagus star-search program, eventually winning the grand prize at the Asia Bagus film festival in Japan.
 As a result of her success in the competition, Krisdayanti recorded an album in Singapore with Pony Canyon in 1993.
 She also recorded a single "Show Me the Way to Your Heart" which was released in some Asian countries including Indonesia, Singapore, and Japan.
 In 1997, she was chosen as "The Best of Asia Bagus".
 She also won several awards, such as Best Indonesian Album awards for "Menghitung Hari" at 1999 Anugerah Industri Muzik, "Most Wanted Female Artist" and "Most Wanted Indonesian Video" awards for "Menghitung Hari" at MTV Southeast Asia, Best Pop Album awards for "Cinta" at 1997 Anugerah Musik Indonesia, and Most Favorite Female for "Jangan Pergi, Yang Kumau" at 2002 MTV Indonesia Awards.
 And also several nominations, such as Best Female Supporting Role for "Abad 21" at the 1996 Festival Sinetron Indonesia, International Viewer's Choice Awards for "Menghitung Hari" at 1999 MTV Video Music Awards, and Most Favorite Female for "Mengenangmu" at 2006 MTV Indonesia Awards.
 During 2004, Krisdayanti held eight concerts in different cities, including some international ones.